The annual World Press Photo contest, now in its 57th edition, awards the best in visual journalism.

 9. Nature Stories, 1st prize – Steve Winter (U.S.) for National Geographic

 This photo, from the series, “Cougars,” shows a cougar walking a trail in Los Angeles’ Griffith Park on March 2, 2013.
-To reach the park, which has been the cougar’s home for the last two years, it'd to cross two of the busiest highways in the U.S.
+To reach the park, which has been the cougar’s home for the last two years, it had to cross two of the busiest highways in the U.S.

 Cougars, one of the most adaptable terrestrial mammals, are increasingly being seen in and around towns and cities, including Los Angeles and in the Hollywood Hills.
 Fear of these secretive cats, combined with a lack of adequate public knowledge, tends to justify the thousands of cougars killed every year.